Matzefritz/HiWonder_MentorPi/README.md

 ## Setup your ROS2 workspace
 In addition to the global ROS2 workspace we just installed in /opt/ros/jazzy an additional workspace in your home directory /home/user is needed.
-In general ROS2 packages installed via the package manager get installed in the global workspace, while your own projects and code are usually organized in a separate ROS2 workspace inside your home folder.
+In general, ROS2 packages installed via the package manager get installed in the global workspace, while your own projects and code are usually organized in a separate ROS2 workspace inside your home folder.
 We will follow this structure.

 * **Create the following file structure**
 ```bash